 Despite Elia Kazan's restraint in adapting Tennessee Williams' play, the film was still threatened with a Condemned rating by the Legion of Decency.
 While Kazan was away making his next movie, Warner Brothers canceled the premiere of A Streetcar Named Desire.

 The studio made several minutes of cuts to the film without his knowledge or consent.
 The Legion of Decency dropped its Condemned rating, but Kazan was livid.
 He made one final appeal, asking Warner Brothers if they would release both their censored version and his director's cut of the film.

 Kazan wanted audiences to decide for themselves which version to see, but the studio refused, as the Legion of Decency mandated that only their approved version of the film could be released or the Condemned rating would be reinstated.

 Elia Kazan's director's cut of A Streetcar Named Desire would remain unseen for over forty years, until Warner Brothers finally restored the film in 1993.
 Several years after Streetcar's original release, Kazan and Tennessee Williams teamed up again.

 Their new film, Baby Doll (1956), an adaptation of Williams' classic one-act play, Twenty-seven Wagon Loads of Cotton, would prove to be another challenge to the Hollywood Production Code and the Legion of Decency, with its steamy sensuality and dark humor.

 Quote Of The Day

 "I have found it easier to identify with the characters who verge upon hysteria, who were frightened of life, who were desperate to reach out to another person.
 But these seemingly fragile people are the strong people really." - Tennessee Williams

-Today's video features the original theatrical trailer for Elia Kazan's 1951 film adaptation of A Streetcar Named Desire.
+Today's video features a complete live performance of A Streetcar Named Desire.
 Enjoy!